-- the safety, efficiency and condition of road operations and assets, including driver fatigue - watercourses and overland flows, and their interaction with the current and future road network (note: impacts on water values due to transport infrastructure will be outlined in the transport section of the EIS and cross-referenced to a detailed assessment in the water resources section).
+- the safety, efficiency and condition of road operations and assets, including driver fatigue - watercourses (including Wallumbilla Creek) and overland flows, and their interaction with the current and future road network (note: impacts on water values due to transport infrastructure will be outlined in the transport section of the EIS and cross-referenced to a detailed assessment in the water resources section) - the operation of the following intersections: - Warrengo Hwy and Wallumbilla South Road (including close proximity of crossing of adjacent Western Railway Line) - o Roma-Condamine Road and Wallumbilla South Road.

-Assess any impacts on environmental values due to the need to redevelop or construct new airfields; and any impacts on amenity due to increased air traffic.
+Assess any impacts on environmental values due to the need to redevelop or construct new airfields and any impacts on amenity due to increased air traffic.
 The proposal and assessment should have regard to State Planning Policy 1/02: Development in the Vicinity of Certain Airports and Aviation Facilities.
 Assess any potential impacts on air safety, including the raising of landforms or the construction of stacks, flares or lighting within flight paths.